makeline/Then-Coder/README.md

 5. Create a pull request from your branch into main and ask a core contributor to review it
 6. Once the pull request is approved you can merge your branch into main

-You can also join our Telegram and Discord ch
+You can also join our Telegram and Discord channels and ask questions there.

+## Community
+### Telegram

+* Join the [Aerovek Aviation](https://t.me/aerovekviation) channel on Telegram where you can ask general questions, voice ideas, or just chat with the community.

+* Join the [AeroDao](https://t.me/AeroDao) Telegram channel to ask development related questions about this project or the mobile projects.
+You can tag [Jay](https://t.me/prolowfile) if you are really stuck on something or something in the code isn't clear.

+### Discord
+* T